flaxandteal/flaxandteal-website/content/about/_index.md

         role: ' Operations Manager / Co-Ordinator'
         linkedin: 'https://www.linkedin.com/in/maycheungni/'
         bg_color: '#B39B52'
         text: "May adds to our operations team with 20 years experience working within the tech and legal sectors.
-May helps co-ordinate our in-house strategy and operations, and is also currently CFO for OpenUK, highlighting her passion and dedication to open source.
-She is also a Director and key volunteer organiser of NIDC (Northern Ireland Developers Conference), having been involved in multiple capacities since the first conference in 2017."
+May helps co-ordinate our in-house strategy and operations, and is also currently CFO for OpenUK, highlighting her passion and dedication to open source. <br><br>She is also a Director and key volunteer organiser of NIDC (Northern Ireland Developers Conference), having been involved in multiple capacities since the first conference in 2017."
       - name: 'Sharon Ingram'
         img: '/images/about/sharon-ingram.webp'
         role: 'Cloud Architect'